 |12′ x 24′||$27,000 – $50,000|

 Most standard pools you’ll find in a backyard are 12′ by 14′, 14′ by 28′, or 16′ by 32′.

 Calculating Cost by the Type of Construction Material

-Size is only one part of the equation, and the type of material you use in your saltwater pool can make a lot of difference in the final price tag.
-Unlike chlorine pools, you’ll have to be careful about the type of material you use with saltwater.
-Not all materials work well with these generators, and if you aren’t careful, you could end up having to do major renovation work within a couple of years.
+Size is only one part of the equation, and the type of material you use in your saltwater pool can significantly affect the final price tag.
+Unlike chlorine pools, you’ll have to be careful about the kind of material you use with saltwater.
+Not all materials work well with these generators; if you aren’t careful, you could have to do major renovation work within a couple of years.

 This doesn’t mean you can’t own a concrete pool with salt water, but homeowners should just be aware that it might not last as long as fiberglass or vinyl liner.
-The reason the maximum cost is so much higher is that concrete is generally a lot more customizable in terms of water features (waterfalls, rock features, etc.).
+The maximum cost is much higher because concrete is generally a lot more customizable regarding water features (waterfalls, rock features, etc.).